Teófilo Gutiérrez: Racing Club

 On 15 February 2011, Trabzonspor accepted a bid from Argentine side Racing Club worth around $2 million.
 He made his debut five days later in a defeat to Boca Juniors, and the following week he scored twice in a 2–1 victory over San Lorenzo.
 On 6 March, he scored and assisted Lucas Licht in a 4–3 victory against Club Olimpo.
 The following week, he added another two in a 4–0 victory against Colón, bringing his tally to five goals in three games.
 During a training session two weeks later, he got into a fight with goalkeeper Mauro Dobler, which was the beginning of his tense spell at the club.
 On 16 April, he scored and assisted in a 2–0 Avellaneda derby victory at Estadio Presidente Perón.
 On 14 May, he scored another brace in a 3–0 victory to Newell's Old Boys.
 The Colombian striker finalized his tally for the campaign with a brace in a home defeat to Godoy Cruz.
 He finished the 2011 Clausura with 11 goals in 16 games, winning the golden boot as the league's top scorer.

-He began his second season in the club with a goal, in a 1-1 draw to Tigre on 8 August 2011.
-In the following matchday, he scored twice in a 3-0 victory against Godoy Cruz, despite missing a penalty kick.
+He began his second season in the club with a goal, in a 1–1 draw to Tigre on 8 August 2011.
+In the following matchday, he scored twice in a 3–0 victory against Godoy Cruz, despite missing a penalty kick.
 He scored the only goals against Olimpo, Newell's, and Atletico Rafaela, and finished the season with 6 goals in 15 matches.

-Although he was performing at the top of his game for La Academia, while linking up with selección teammate Giovanni Moreno, Gutierrez got into arguments with many of his teammates, causing tension between the fans and the club directors.
+Despite his desire to leave Racing at the end of 2011, he remained with the club despite turbulence with many of his teammates and Diego Simeone.
 After the Avellaneda derby on 14 April 2012, where he scored the opening goal but was eventually sent off in a 4–1 defeat, his teammate Sebastián Saja confronted him over being sent off, and they allegedly got into a fight.
 Shortly after, he threatened Saja and other teammates with a paintball gun in the locker room, and police had to intervene.
 Finally, the club decided to terminate his contract, and he left the club the following day.